jasonacox/pypowerwall/README.md

     poolmaxsize = 10          # Pool max size for http connection re-use (persistent connections disabled if zero)
-    cloudmode = False         # If True, use Tesla cloud for data (default is False)
+    cloudmode = False         # If True, use Tesla cloud for data (default is False) siteid                    # If cloudmode is True, use this siteid (default is None)
+    authpath                  # Path to cloud auth and site cache files (default is "")

  Functions
     poll(api, json, force)    # Return data from Powerwall api (dict if json=True, bypass cache force=True)